simsong/bulk_extractor/doc/announce_1.5.md

 sqlite3 database files that were stored contigiously on the source media will be readable.

+Bulk_extractor carving now implements deduplciation, which means that the same object will not be carved twice.
+This is important when carving email archives, which tend to contain the same images as attachments to email messages.

 Memory carving is the scan_net module can also be controlled, as it tends to generate a lot of false positives.
 Network carving is disabled by default:

    -S carve_net_memory=NO    Memory structures are not carved

+By default, Bulk_Extractor will not scan for in-memory TCP/IP structures.

 Improvements in existing scanners: